 If you have not satisfied the A-G Subject Requirements through your high school coursework units, you may meet these requirements via test results, validation, or waiver (i.e., in the case of proficiency in a LOTE).
 You must still report all completed high school coursework and grades earned in order to calculate your high school GPA correctly.

 If you attended a California high school and either use the course type-ahead feature when entering high school coursework or import your course data using the My Data feature, your courses will automatically be validated in the application.
-You can view which courses are eligible for validation in the A-G Course Management Portal.
+You can view which courses meet validation by searching for them in the UC A–G Course List.

 Subject Matter Validation

 For all courses in Mathematics (Area C), Language Other Than English (Area E), and Chemistry (Area D2): Satisfactory completion of a second semester will validate a D or F grade earned in the first semester.

 Satisfactory completion of a final year of study validates prior study in Math and Languages Other Than English (LOTE).
 Completion of an advanced course in the same subject presupposes knowledge of the previous course(s).

 - Satisfactory completion of a second year of LOTE (Language Other Than English) will validate the first year.